jrmusan/Magic-Mirror/Sprint 2/Burnown description.md

 X Axis - Due to the nature of our short sprints the X axis only says the current month, there is no way of changing this.

-Y Axis - The Y Axis represents the number of user stories which will be implemented by the deadline
+Y Axis - The Y Axis represents the number of user stories which will be implemented by the deadline, each worth a point.